Torrents are an easy way to manage downloads. All you need is the best Mac torrenting program and an active Internet connection.

 Xtorrent P2P may be the most beautiful and elegantly crafted torrent client for Mac OS X. The interface design is well thought out and the sections are properly differentiated.
 The app is free to download and use but if you want to download torrents at a normal speed you'll have to purchase a paid version.

-Vuze is a neat torrent client for Mac OS X offering plentiful of features.
+Vuze is a neat torrent opener Mac OS X offering plentiful of features.
 Torrent search is available directly from the app too.
 A really nice feature is a Web Remote that lets you manage torrent downloads from a remote location.

 Thanks for reading our Top 7 Best Torrent Clients for Mac OS X review.
 If you think that we forgot to cover a really worthy torrent client just mention it in comments below!